kitconcept/kitconcept.seo/README.rst

    :alt: kitconcept
    :target: https://kitconcept.com/

-SEO enhancements for the Plone Content Management System.
-Please note that kitconcept.seo is an add-on product for `Volto <https://github.com/plone/volto>`_, the React-based frontend for Plone that will become Plone 6.
+SEO enhancements for the Plone Content Management System. kitconcept.seo works with the latest Plone 6 and its default frontend `Volto <https://github.com/plone/volto>`_.
+It might still work with Plone Classic but that is not officially supported.
-If you are looking for a full featured SEO solution for Plone 4, we suggest looking into `fourdigits.seo <https://pypi.org/project/fourdigits.seo/>`_.
+If you are looking for a full featured SEO solution for Plone Classic or older versions of Plone, we suggest looking into `fourdigits.seo <https://pypi.org/project/fourdigits.seo/>`_.

 Features
 --------